Restaurant Listings

 JAPANESE

-Owners CC Harrison and her husband, Chef Mike Harrison, believe in ramen excellence, and Mike was trained under legendary ramen chef Koitani from Tokyo.
-In addition to tonkotsu, vegan, and black garlic ramen, Hana also serves takoyaki, pork curry tonkatsu, gyoza, fried rice, chashu rice bowl, poke, and strawberry mochi.
-6546 Landmark Dr, 435-962-9188, hanaramenbar.com
+Owners CC Harrison and her husband, chef Mike Harrison, believe in ramen excellence, and Mike was trained under legendary ramen chef Koitani from Tokyo.
+In addition to tonkotsu, vegan, and black garlic ramen, at this dine-in only restaurant, you’ll also find takoyaki, pork curry tonkatsu, homemade gyoza, katsu curry, Gyudon beef, fried rice, chashu rice bowl, poke, and strawberry mochi for dessert.
+Most importantly, everything at Hana is made from scratch, including ramen noodles, tare, broth, and more.
+6546 Landmark Dr, 435-962-9188, hanaramenbar.com $$ L D O P

 HEARTH AND HILL